 The Emblem earned an average score for ease of installation using the vehicle belt.
-The Emblem earned a 7 for 10 this type of installation.

 Forward-facing installation includes running the belt through a path in the seatback (above left) and using the side belt lock-off (above right) to stabilize the seat on the belt.
 The lock-off is easy to use and doesn't require much strength or any assistance from outside tools.

-Rear-facing installation runs the vehicle belt through a pathway in the foot of the seat or seat bottom (above left).
+The rear-facing installation runs the vehicle belt through a pathway in the foot of the seat or seat bottom (above left).
 It also has an easy to use lock-off (above right) that prevents the seat from moving along the belt while you are traveling.

 Ease of Use